the-lean-crate/criner/criner/README.md

     design inspired by sled.
 To alleviate, the whole application must embrace Sqlite and work with statements directly.
   * Working with the lifetimes associated with transactions is a necessary evil, but it is painful too when trying to refactor anything!
 I just don't understand anymore what it tries to do, and have the feeling the compiler is confused itself (as in theory, there is no issue).
-* sled databases are about 4 times bigger than an Sqlite database with the same content
+* sled databases are about 4 times bigger than an Sqlite database with the same content, and it would read about 1.2GB of a 14GB database at startup.
 * sled is easy to handle in a threaded/concurrent environment, but iteration isn't possible across awaits as it's not sync
   * Sqlite is not sync nor is it send, so it needs more treatment before it can be used with spawened futures
 * Zero-copy is straigforward with Sled as it provides IVec structs, which are handles into an LRU which is the backing store.